Trip titlePeru and Galapagos Explorer

 Our group trips are designed for shared accommodation and don't involve a compulsory single supplement.
 Single travellers share with people of the same gender in accommodation ranging from twin to multishare.
 Some of our itineraries have accommodation booked on a mixed gender share basis and where applicable this will be specified in our Trip Notes.
 On a selection of our trips, ...
 Read more

 Itinerary disclaimerOPTIONAL ACTIVITIES:

-A selection of optional activities are listed in the day-to-day itinerary.
-This isn't an exhaustive list and should be used as a guide only.
-Prices are approximate and are for entrance only and don’t include transport to and from the sites or local guides unless indicated.
-All activities are subject to availability and it may not be possible to do all the activities listed in ...
+A selection of optional activities that have been popular with past travellers are listed in the day-to-day itinerary.
+This isn't an exhaustive list and should be used as a guide only for some of what might be available.
+Prices are approximate, are for entrance only, and don’t include transport to and from the sites or local guides unless indicated.
+All activities are subject ...
 Read more

 AccommodationCamping (with basic facilities) (3 nts),Homestay (2 nts),Hotel (21 nts),Jungle Lodge (2 nts)